Skip to footer content

 How to Migrate from SAP Crystal Reports to IronPDF in C#

-Migrating from SAP Crystal Reports to IronPDF transforms your reporting workflow from a heavyweight legacy platform with complex deployment requirements to a modern, lightweight NuGet package.
-This guide provides a complete, step-by-step migration path that eliminates the massive 500MB+ runtime installation, removes SAP ecosystem lock-in, and enables full .NET Core/5/6/7/8+ support.
+Migrating from SAP Crystal Reports to IronPDF transforms your reporting workflow from a runtime MSI redistributable with COM-era dependencies to a modern NuGet package.
+This guide provides a step-by-step migration path that removes the runtime installer requirement, lifts SAP ecosystem lock-in, and unlocks .NET 6/8/9 and Linux/Docker targets that Crystal Reports for Visual Studio (CR4VS) does not support.

 Why Migrate from SAP Crystal Reports to IronPDF